Globalization: Public opinion

-As a complex and multifaceted phenomenon, globalization is considered by some as a form of capitalist expansion which entails the integration of local and national economies into a global, unregulated market economy.
-A 2005 study by Peer Fis and Paul Hirsch found a large increase in articles negative towards globalization in the years prior.
-In 1998, negative articles outpaced positive articles by two to one.
-The number of newspaper articles showing negative framing rose from about 10% of the total in 1991 to 55% of the total in 1999.
-This increase occurred during a period when the total number of articles concerning globalization nearly doubled.
+As a complex and multifaceted phenomenon, globalization is considered by some as a form of capitalist expansion which entails the integration of local and national economies into a global, underregulated market economy.
+A 2005 study found a large increase in articles negative towards globalization in the years prior.
+In 1998, negative articles outpaced positive by two to one.
+The number of newspaper articles showing negative framing rose from about 10% in 1991 to 55% in 1999.
+This increase occurred during a period when the number of articles concerning globalization nearly doubled.

-A number of international polls have shown that residents of Africa and Asia tend to view globalization more favorably than residents of Europe or North America.
-In Africa, a Gallup poll found that 70% of the population views globalization favorably.
-The BBC found that 50% of people believed that economic globalization was proceeding too rapidly, while 35% believed it was proceeding too slowly.
+International polls have shown that residents of Africa and Asia tend to view globalization more favorably than residents of Europe or North America.
+In Africa, a Gallup poll found 70% viewed globalization favorably.
+The BBC found that 50% of people believed that economic globalization was proceeding too rapidly, while 35% believed it was too slow.

-In 2004, Philip Gordon stated that "a clear majority of Europeans believe that globalization can enrich their lives, while believing the European Union can help them take advantage of globalization's benefits while shielding them from its negative effects."
+In 2004, Philip Gordon stated that "a clear majority of Europeans believe that globalization can enrich their lives, while believing the European Union can help them take advantage of globalization's benefits while shielding them from its negative effects".
 The main opposition consisted of socialists, environmental groups, and nationalists.
 Residents of the EU did not appear to feel threatened by globalization in 2004.
 The EU job market was more stable and workers were less likely to accept wage/benefit cuts.
 Social spending was much higher than in the US.
 In a Danish poll in 2007, 76% responded that globalization is a good thing.